 - Which method is the best?
 From worst to best, I’d go with Manuscript, Memorization, Outline (PowerPoint), Extemporaneous, and then Improvisation.
 Nobody wants to sit in on a presentation where someone is simply reading their lines, at least I know I don’t.
 When you know your material so well that you can see a word and know what information you are supposed to cover, that sort of spontaneity makes for the best presentations because they have the most energy.

 - Choosing a presentation format is really a function of audience size – but try to make it as interactive as possible.
 I normally try to ask some sort of question in the very beginning that everyone can answer.
 It should be a question that you can tie into your topic – before I presented at the Texas Society of Architects Convention on the Purpose of Social Media for Architects, I asked, “How many people have ever been to my site before?”.
 Afterward, I realized I should have asked people something far less specific like “How many people use the internet during business hours?”.
 Getting people to engage, even at the smallest level, really makes a difference.

 - Make yourself heard – but don’t yell.
 Project your voice towards the back row unless you are in a huge room and you have to use a mic.

 - Find the light … and then stand in that light.
-Pay just a little attention to how the space is lit and make sure that you are standing in the light.
+Pay just a little attention to how the space is going to be lit and make sure that you are standing in the light.
 If people can’t see you, they can’t hear you.
 It really is that simple.